ericywl/sutd-coin/README.md

 SelfishMiner PungentPastFungus created a block.
 SelfishMiner balance state: {'PungentPastFungus': 100}
 Miner WarmWretchedWraith created a block.
-Block pushed by SelfishMiner - PungentPastFungus ----> (first publish) SelfishMiner balance state: {'PungentPastFungus': 100}
+Block pushed by SelfishMiner - PungentPastFungus ------> (first publish) SelfishMiner balance state: {'PungentPastFungus': 100}
 SelfishMiner PungentPastFungus created a block.
 SelfishMiner balance state: {'PungentPastFungus': 200}
 SelfishMiner PungentPastFungus created a block.
 SelfishMiner balance state: {'PungentPastFungus': 300}
 Miner WarmWretchedWraith created a block.
-Block pushed by SelfishMiner - PungentPastFungus ----> (second publish) Block pushed by SelfishMiner - PungentPastFungus SelfishMiner balance state: {'PungentPastFungus': 300}
+Block pushed by SelfishMiner - PungentPastFungus ------> (second publish) Block pushed by SelfishMiner - PungentPastFungus SelfishMiner balance state: {'PungentPastFungus': 300}
 ```

-The above is a console output snippet taken from one of the runs above.
+The above is a console output snippet taken from one of the runs.
 Here, we can see that the first publish happens when the public and private
 blockchains are both 1-block long.
 In our implementation, the selfish mining
 algorithm with publish the head of private chain if the public and private